 Higher education

 Research suggests there is demand for this type of degree.
-Employment in media and communications positions is expected to grow 14 percent between 2020 to 2030, according to the BLS [3], and many industries require professionals who can communicate clearly, proactively, and efficiently.
+Employment in media and communications positions is expected to grow as fast as average for all occupations in the US between 2022 and 2032, with about 114,300 job openings per year, according to the BLS [3].
+Many industries require professionals who can communicate clearly, proactively, and efficiently.

 Learn more: Is a Master’s Degree Worth It?